gnobitab/InstaFlow/README.md

 Diffusion models have demonstrated remarkable promises in text-to-image generation.
 However, their efficacy is still largely hindered by computational constraints stemming from the need of iterative numerical solvers at the inference time for solving the diffusion/flow processes.

-**InstaFlow** is an ```ultra-fast```, ```one-step``` image generator that achieves image quality close to Stable Diffusion, requiring significantly reduced computational resources.
+**InstaFlow** is an ```ultra-fast```, ```one-step``` image generator that achieves image quality close to Stable Diffusion, significantly reducing the demand of computational resources.
 This efficiency is made possible through a recent [Rectified Flow](https://github.com/gnobitab/RectifiedFlow) technique, which trains probability flows with straight trajectories, hence inherently requiring only a single step for fast inference.

 **InstaFlow** has several advantages:
 - ```Ultra-Fast Inference```: **InstaFlow** models are **one-step generators**, which directly map noises to images and avoid multi-step sampling of diffusion models.
 On our machine with A100 GPU, the inference time is around 0.1 second, saving ~90% of the inference time compared to the original Stable Diffusion.